Billionaire Profile

 Philanthropy

-J. Christopher Flowers is involved in philanthropy through the Anne and Chris Flowers Foundation and personally.
-He supports various charitable causes, including anti-malaria efforts in Africa and programs assisting former prisoners in New York State.
+Flowers, through the Anne and Chris Flowers Foundation and personally, supports numerous charitable causes, including anti-malaria efforts in Africa and initiatives for prisoner reentry programs.

 Career Milestones